telophase/bulma-horizontal-card/hugo/content/usage.md

 To counteract this, special class `.is-radiusless-bottom` can be added to the `.card-image`.

 {{% message color="info" %}}
-It is strongly recommended to add this class to all horizontal cards with block footers to ensure they display correctly on Firefox and other Gecko-powered browsers.
+It is strongly recommended to add this class to all horizontal cards with block footers to ensure they display correctly on Firefox and other derived browsers.
 {{% /message %}}

 {{% card outline-footer="yes" %}}